zapling/reviewer.nvim/README.md

 # reviewer.nvim

-> **Warning**: This plugin is still in early development, expect features change and break.
+> **Warning**: This plugin is still in early development, expect features to change and even break.

 Review code inside your favourite editor without ever having to leave it, the future is here.